-The vulnerabilities allow an attacker to read memory areas from other processes or even virtual machines running on the same physical CPU.
+The vulnerabilities allow an attacker to (among other things) read memory areas from other processes or even other virtual machines running on the same physical CPU.
 This is a serious issue, since it can be used to retrieve not only sensitive data, but also passwords, encryption keys and other things that can be used in further attacks.
-(Stay tuned for upcoming blog post on how to protect against this by using physical separation)
+At the time of writing, there is no way of detecting when memory has been read using this vulnerability.

 There are several steps necessary to deploy and activate these patches:

-- Upgrade vCenter Server(s) to the latest version – This patches the vCenter appliance itself, as well as enables the new EVC modes (mentioned further down).
+- Upgrade vCenter Server(s) to the patched version (6.5 U1g, 6.0 U3e or 5.5 U3h) – This patches the vCenter appliance itself, as well as enables the new EVC modes for exposing the new CPU instructions (since the cluster hosts will have a discrepancy during the patching/testing process).

-- Install the new ESXi patches using VUM as usual – This will also upgrade the physical server’s CPU microcode to enable the guest mitigation, unless this has already been done using the server vendor’s BIOS/firmware upgrade or similar mechanism.
-Note that ESXi 6.0 and 6.5 have two separate patches each, one for the hypervisor and one for the microcode.
-ESXi 5.5. has both in one patch.
+- Install the corresponding ESXi patches using VUM as usual – This will also upgrade the physical server’s CPU microcode to enable the guest mitigation, unless this has already been done using the server vendor’s BIOS/firmware upgrade or similar mechanism.

 The steps above can be performed without any disruption to the VMs.
 However, as usual we recommend that the patches are initially tested on a limited number of ESXi hosts per cluster, to make sure they all come back up and don’t cause any problems.
 Keep an eye on your logs using Log Insight, and look for discrepancies in log volume and/or error messages (there is a feature in Log Insight for displaying differences in logs between time periods)